 To specify systems with time constraints, such as real time systems, deterministic (fixed) or nondeterministic (interval) time delays are used.
-A deterministic time model was considered in time Petri box calculus (TPBC) [54], whereas a nondeterministic one was accommodated in time Petri box calculus (tPBC) [43] and in arc time Petri box calculus (atPBC) [63].
-In tPBC each action has a time interval associated (the earliest and the latest firing time), and an interleaving operational semantics is defined.
-The denotational semantics is then defined in terms of a subclass of labeled time PNs (LtPNs), based on tPNs [57], and called time Petri boxes (ct-boxes).
+A time extension of PBC with a nondeterministic time model, called time Petri box calculus (tPBC), was proposed in [55].
+In tPBC, timing information is added by associating time intervals (the earliest and the latest firing time) with instantaneous actions.
+Its denotational semantics was defined in terms of a subclass of labeled time Petri nets (LtPNs), based on tPNs [69] and called time Petri boxes (ct-boxes). tPBC has a step time operational semantics in terms of labeled transition systems.

+Another time enrichment of PBC, called Timed Petri box calculus (TPBC), was defined in [66], it accommodates a deterministic model of time.
 In contrast to tPBC, multiactions of TPBC are not instantaneous, but have time durations.
+Additionally, in TPBC there exist no "illegal" multiaction occurrences, unlike tPBC.
+The complexity of "illegal" occurrences mechanism was one of the main intentions to construct TPBC though this calculus appeared to be more complicated than tPBC.
+The denotational semantics of TPBC was defined in terms of a subclass of labeled Timed Petri nets (LTPNs), based on TPNs [79] and called Timed Petri boxes (T-boxes).
+TPBC has a step timed operational semantics in terms of labeled transition systems.
+Note that tPBC and TPBC differ in ways they capture time information, and they are not in competition but complement each other.

-For the latter model a step operational semantics is also considered, and a denotational semantics, using a subclass of labeled timed PNs (LTPNs), based on TPNs [66], and called timed Petri boxes (T-boxes).
-In atPBC multiactions are associated with time delay intervals, and a step operational semantics is defined.
-The denotational semantics is defined on a subclass of arc time PNs (atPNs), where time restrictions are associated with the arcs, called arc time Petri boxes (at-boxes).
+The third time extension of PBC, called arc time Petri box calculus (atPBC), was constructed in [75], and it implements a nondeterministic time.
+In atPBC, multiactions are associated with time delay intervals.
+Its denotational semantics was defined on a subclass of labeled arc time Petri nets (atPNs), where time restrictions are associated with the arcs, called arc time Petri boxes (at-boxes). atPBC possesses a step time operational semantics in terms of labeled transition systems.
+Further, all the calculi tPBC, TPBC and atPBC apply the discrete time approach, but only tPBC and atPBC have immediate (multi)actions.